 If not taught this way, your dog will never learn what to do the next time your friend comes over.

-Basically, to change unwanted behavior in your dogs, you have to teach them to act another way in that specific situation or they will never understand what the right thing to do is.
+In another word, to change unwanted behavior in your dogs, you have to teach them to act another way in that specific situation or they will never understand what the right thing to do is.

-Dog Clickers are great ways to teach your dogs’ good behavior.
+Dog Clickers are great ways to teach your dogs good behavior.
 The clicking noise makes it easier for your dog to understand what is right and what is wrong.